Christopher Van Hollen Sr.: Career

 He was posted as a political officer at the U.S. embassy in New Delhi, India, in 1955.
 He also received postings in Calcutta (now Kolkata), Pakistan and Turkey.
 He was appointed deputy assistant secretary for the Near East and South Asia in 1969.
 In 1971, he openly disagreed with National Security Adviser Henry Kissinger's handling of the Bangladesh Liberation War, which led to Bangladesh's independence.

 He was appointed as U.S. Ambassador to Sri Lanka and the Maldives in 1972 by President Richard Nixon.

 In 1980 he published a widely quoted article, titled "The Tilt Policy Revisited", about the handling of the 1971 crisis in South Asia in the journal Asian Survey.

 Christopher Van Hollen died from Alzheimer's disease on January 30, 2013, at the Washington Home and Hospice in Washington, D.C., at the age of 90.
 His wife, Eliza, died in 2007.
-He was survived by three children, then-U.S. Rep. Chris Van Hollen, Caroline Van Hollen, and Cecilia Van Hollen; two sisters, Margaret Lee of Baltimore and Cecilia Van Hollen; and five grandchildren.
+He was survived by three children, then-U.S. Rep. Chris Van Hollen Jr., Caroline Van Hollen, and Cecilia Van Hollen; two sisters, Margaret Lee of Baltimore and Cecilia Van Hollen; and five grandchildren.